-The Wireless Power Bank That Keeps Your Phone Alive: MagEZ Juice
+The Magnetic Wireless Charger That Keeps Your Phone Alive: MagEZ Juice

-MagEZ Juice is an award-winning wireless power bank that provides you with the extra power you need to keep your phone from dying when you least expect it.
-It's a wireless dock-and-go charger that acts as a portable battery and a wireless charging stand for your phone.
+MagEZ Juice is an award-winning magnetic wireless charger that provides you with the extra power you need to keep your phone from dying when you least expect it.
+It's a magnetic wireless charger that also acts as a magnetic power bank for your phone.
 When you want to charge it at home, you simply place it on the wireless charging stand to instantly start charging is.

 Here are just a few of the features that make the MagEZ Juice a must-have accessory.